oskarrough/torstenmosumgaard.dk/README.md

 # Torsten Mosumgaard Gallery

-This is an Ember.js application that renders a gallery from a Cloudinary.com instance.
-It is connected with a simple node API to extract the images: https://gitlab.com/oskarrough/torstenmosumgaard-api.
+This is the website on https://torstenmosumgaard.dk.

+It's one big gallery made with Ember.js.
+All images are fetched live from a Cloudinary account using https://github.com/oskarrough/cloudinary-endpoint

-You can format all scripts using `yarn format`.
+You can format all scripts using `yarn prettier`.
 It's a good idea to run this before committing.

 ## Prerequisites